-A flight of steps leads to the courtyard level and main entrance of the courthouse.
-However, the courtyard entryway on H Street providing alternative access to the main entrance is at sidewalk level without barriers.
+At the main entrance on Madison Place, a flight of steps leads to the courtyard level and main entrance of the courthouse.
+However, the courtyard entryway on H Street providing an alternative access to the main entrance is at sidewalk level without barriers.
 The Clerk's Office, Library, and all three of the courtrooms are also barrier-free.

 Couriers must use the main entrance for delivery of briefs and other papers and follow instructions from the court security officers.
 Delivery of bulky items may be made at the loading dock if arrangements have been made beforehand.

 The United States Marshals Service provides security for the National Courts Building.
 Armed court security officers guard all entrances.
-Visitors must pass through metal detectors, and packages are x-rayed.
-Visitors also must sign in and out, and wear badges authorizing access to the floors to be visited.
+Visitors must pass through metal detectors, and all bags, luggage, briefcases, packages, etc., are x-rayed.
+Visitors also must sign in and out, and are provided visitors' badges to wear, authorizing access to the floors to be visited.

 & Clerk of Court